-Ancestral land was not just the source of economic well-being.
+- Ancestral Tribal671 land was not just the source of economic well-being.
 For Māori it was also the burial ground of the placenta and of the bones of ancestors, the abode of tribal atua and a storybook through place names and traditions.
-This is reflected in te reo Māori, as the word 'whenua' means both 'placenta' and 'land'.
+This is reflected in te reo Te Reo672 Māori, as the word 'whenua' means both 'placenta' and 'land'.
 Ancestral lands were therefore regarded with deep veneration.
 For Kāi Tahu, wāhi tapu and wāhi taoka refers to the places with elevated mana and tapu due to their close association with atua and tūpuna.
-For example:
+For example: that hold the respect of the people in accordance with tikaka or history including:673

 - Mauka (mountains)

 - Urupā (burial places)

 - Tuhituhi neherā (rock art)

 - Umu (ovens)

-- Nohoaka (seasonal camp sites)